peteroupc/CBOR/README.md

 write CBOR objects to and from data streams and byte arrays, and to convert JSON text to CBOR objects.

-See the [Wiki](https://github.com/peteroupc/CBOR/wiki) for API documentation.
+See the [Wiki](https://github.com/peteroupc/CBOR/wiki) for Java API documentation.

+See [APIDocs.md](https://github.com/peteroupc/CBOR/blob/master/APIDocs.md) for Java API documentation.

 The Different Versions
 -----------